junxit/us-congress-bills-111/metadata.md

 - 2010-09-24 — Introduced in Senate
 - 2010-09-24 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S7448)
 - 2010-09-24 — Sponsor introductory remarks on measure.
 (CR S7448)
+- 2010-09-28 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S7665)
+- 2010-09-28 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S7665)
+- 2010-09-28 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S7665)
+- 2010-09-28 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S7665)